xgillard/graph_gen/README.md

     -d, --digraph    If set, the generated graph will be a digraph -h, --help       Prints help information
-    -l, --loops      If set, self loops are allowed in the generated graph -V, --version    Prints version information
+    -l, --loops      If set, self loops are allowed in the generated graph -m, --max2sat    If set, the generated graph will be a max2sat instance -V, --version    Prints version information

 OPTIONS: